Jaynagar II: Pisciculture

 In the Jaynagar II CD block, in 2013–14, net area under effective pisciculture was 1,885 hectares, engaging 31,645 persons in the profession, and with an approximate annual production of 67,827 quintals.

 Pisciculture is an important source of employment in the South 24 Parganas district.
 As of 2001, more than 4.5 lakh people were engaged in pisciculture.
 Out of this 2.57 lakhs were from the 13 blocks in the Sundarbans settlements.

 Banking

 In 2013–14, the Jaynagar II CD block had offices of 8 commercial banks and 2 gramin banks.

 Backward Regions Grant Fund

 The South 24 Parganas district is listed as a backward region and receives financial support from the Backward Regions Grant Fund.
 The fund, created by the Government of India, is designed to redress regional imbalances in development.
 As of 2012, 272 districts across the country were listed under this scheme.
 The list includes 11 districts of West Bengal.

 Transport

 The Jaynagar II CD block has 1 ferry service and 2 originating/ terminating bus routes.
+The nearest railway station is 3 km from the block headquarters.